HackSoftware/Django-Styleguide/README.md

     return Item.objects.filter(payments__user=user)
 ```

-As you can see, this is a very straighforward & simple selector.
+As you can see, this is a very straightforward & simple selector.
 We can easily cover that with 2 to 3 tests.

 **Here are the tests:**